dev-opsss/interview-coder-withoupaywall-opensource/README.md

 chmod +x stealth-run.sh
 ./stealth-run.sh
 ```

+# Developer Note (macOS): Building the application from source on macOS requires Xcode and its Command Line Tools (install via `xcode-select --install`).
+End-users running pre-built packages do not need this.

 **IMPORTANT**: The application window will be invisible by default!
 Use Ctrl+B (or Cmd+B on Mac) to toggle visibility.